pce-devel/huc/examples/asm/elmer/README.md

   - A HuCARD ROM to compare a PC Engine emulator's ADPCM playback flags and ADPCM write speed with real PC Engine console hardware.

+## Getting started with a HuCARD

+* rom-bare-hello
+  - A simple example of creating a HuCARD ROM.

 ## Using the System Card BIOS

 * scd-bios-hello